developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 product: Enterprise Browser
 layout: guide.html
 ---
 ## Overview

-The Printer API module provides access to find, connect, and print over Bluetooth, Wi-Fi and USB from Android and Windows Mobie/CE devices.
+The Printer API module provides access to find, connect, and print over Bluetooth, Wi-Fi and USB from Android and Windows Mobile devices.

 ## Enabling the API